-Naigles & Tek 2017

-"Children with autism spectrum disorder (ASD) demonstrate impairments in social interaction and communication, and in repetitive/stereotypical behaviors."

-"...impairments in social/pragmatic aspects of language...are one of the defining characteristics of ASD."

-- use & comprehension of body language

-- understanding humorous material & figurative language

-- initiating social interactions with others
+Naigles & Tek 2017: "...impairments in social/pragmatic aspects of language...are one of the defining characteristics of ASD." - use & comprehension of body language - understanding humorous material & figurative language - initiating social interactions with others

 Pragmatics

 Naigles & Tek 2017 "...pragmatics involves discerning meaning in a specific context.
 A successful conversation with a social partner is not possible if one is not able to decode the intended meanings of words and utterances or, conversely, to produce utterances that are meaningful from a listener's perspective."